iogbole/MyWikis/README.md

 ### Install Shibboleth

 You have probably heard of OKTA, OneLogin, ADFS, PingId etc, but not so much of Shibboleth.
-Shibboleth performs exact functions (and even more) as the popular Identity Providers; it is an Open Source SAML Identity Provider and it has out of the box support for LDAP, Kerberos, JAAS, X.509, SPNEGO and multifactor authentication with Duo, google etc.
+Shibboleth performs exact functions (and even more IMHO) as the popular Identity Providers; it is an open source SAML Identity Provider and it has out of the box support for LDAP, Kerberos, JAAS, X.509, SPNEGO.
+It also supports multifactor authentication with DUO, google,OpenID etc

 Modify your `/etc/hosts`: